-Typically interim cover will insure you for 90 days, which is usually more than sufficient to complete the underwriting process, and will cease when any of the following occurs:
+Typically, interim insurance will cover you for up to 90 days, which is usually more than enough time for your life insurer to complete the underwriting process.

 - The provider approves your policy application.